DivineRPG/DivineRPG/README.md

 This mod is owned by XolovA, but he is no longer part of the team
 ***
 #####Main Team
+* RadioactiveStud (aka SoccerStud) - Lead Developer
 * Eternaldoom - Developer
-* RadioactiveStud (aka SoccerStud) - Development Leader (content director, etc) / Wiki admin
 * Laorwick - Recipes
 * BlueEyes9 - Models/Textures

 #####Special Thanks to
+* BossLetsPlays - Exclusive Preview Videos / Former Devloper
 * THEVOLCO - German Translations
 * ShadowOfStrelok - Russian Translations
 * Sheenrox82 - Our Personal Jester / Former Developer